-Restaurants, retail stores andor hotels shall be separately classified.
+Restaurants, retail stores and or hotels shall be separately classified.

+Item III-H

-Item III-H Proposed Classification Enhancements to the California Workers' Compensation Uniform Statistical Reporting Plan-1995
+Proposed Classification Enhancements to the California Workers'Compensation Uniform Statistical Reporting Plan-1995

-The Committee was reminded that the WCIRB continually reviews the standard classifications contained in the California Workers' Compensation Uniform Statistical Reporting Plan-1995 to ensure that the intended application of each classification is comprehensive and clear.
-WCIRB staff identified several classifications that could be clarified and, therefore, proposed revisions for clarity, consistency and to provide direction about how related operations are classified.
+The WCIRB continually reviews the standard classifications contained in the California Workers' Compensation Uniform Statistical Reporting Plan-1995 to ensure that the intended application of each classification is comprehensive and clear.
+WCIRB staff has identified several classifications that could be clarified and, therefore, the following revisions are proposed for clarity, consistency and to provide direction about how related operations are classified.